microsoft/vscode-docs/docs/editor/debugging.md

 The following attributes are mandatory for every launch configuration:

 * `type` - the type of debugger to use for this launch configuration.
 Every installed debug extension introduces a type, e.g. `node` and `node2` for the built-in node debuggers, or `php` and `go` for the php and go extensions.
-* `request`- the request type of this launch configuration.
-Currently supported are `launch` or `attach`
+* `request` - the request type of this launch configuration.
+Currently supported are `launch` and `attach`
-* `name`- friendly name which appears in the Debug launch configuration dropdown
+* `name` - friendly name which appears in the Debug launch configuration dropdown

 Here are some optional attributes available to all launch configurations:

-* `preLaunchTask` To launch a task before the start of a debug session, set this attribute to the name of a task specified in [tasks.json](/docs/editor/tasks.md) (located under the workspace's `.vscode` folder).
+* `preLaunchTask` - to launch a task before the start of a debug session, set this attribute to the name of a task specified in [tasks.json](/docs/editor/tasks.md) (located under the workspace's `.vscode` folder).
 * `internalConsoleOptions` - control visibility of the Debug Console panel during a debugging session
 * `debugServer` - **for debug extension authors only**: connect to the specified port instead of launching the debug adapter